jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/automatic-execution-order-and-more.md

 maybe you can mathematically determine, that two parts of a procedure are independent of each other, so could not be in each other's way.
 Perhaps not, because everything is a big method, in a way.
 What tells me, that something read in one part of the method, is not expected to be exactly the same half an hour later in the method?

-Perhaps in automatic execution order you can see which things have to go parallel, and which things have to go serially.Perhaps that way, multiple threads running at the same time, can be interweaved, by tying all the object relations (including relations between procedure calls) together, and figuring out which things can go simultaneous and which things have to be done one by one.
+Perhaps in automatic execution order you can see which things might go parallel, and which things might go serially.Perhaps that way, multiple threads running at the same time, can be interweaved, by tying all the object relations (including relations between procedure calls) together, and figuring out which things can go simultaneous and which things might be done one by one.
 I'm not sure.
 I should know more about automatic execution order for that.

 -----